 To add a Group Assignment grade, open the submission in the Assignment folder and add a score to the assignment.
 The grade will be applied to all members of the group (for this particular assignment).
 Underneath you are able to add any comments in the Overall Feedback box.
 Lastly, you have the option to add additional comments/feedback by adding attachments using the 3 options in the bottom.

 After finishing your assessment of a student’s submission, you can choose to Publish the feedback and/or grade.
 If you wish to simply save the assessment to continue assessing later, you can select Save Draft.
-The student will then not be able to see his or her feedback yet.
+The student won't be able to see their feedback yet.
 Both Publish and Save Draft options are visible on the bottom right of the screen when having a submission selected.

 The moment you do select Publish, students will immediately receive their feedback.